-This chapter begins our exploration of fundraising by studying the sector that is typically the focus of our activity, reviewing definitions of the nonprofit sector, distinguishing it from the public and private sectors, and examining its primary sources of income.
-We conclude by exploring how such knowledge of the sector can assist fundraisers in developing their practice.
+In this initial chapter we begin our exploration of fundraising by studying the sector that is typically the focus of our activity, reviewing definitions of the nonprofit sector, distinguishing it from the public and private sectors, and examining its primary sources of income.
+We conclude by exploring how such knowledge of the sector can assist a fundraiser in developing his or her practice.